systemd/mkosi/mkosi.md

 : Pick one or more boot protocols to support when generating a bootable image, as enabled with `Bootable=`.
-Takes a comma-separated list of `uefi` or `bios`.
+Takes a comma-separated list of `uefi`, `bios`, or `linux`.
 May be specified more than once in which case the specified lists are merged.
 If `uefi` is specified the `sd-boot` UEFI boot loader is used, if `bios` is specified the GNU Grub boot loader is used.
+If `linux` is specified, the kernel image, initrd and kernel cmdline are extracted from the image and stored in the output directory.
+When running the `qemu` verb and setting the `--qemu-boot` option to `linux`, qemu will be instructed to do a direct Linux kernel boot using the previously extracted files.
 Use "!\*" to remove all previously added protocols or "!protocol" to remove one protocol.

 `KernelCommandLine=`, `--kernel-command-line=`